What is Ramadan?

 “O’ you who believe!
 Fasting is prescribed for you, as it was prescribed to those before you, so that you may attain the virtue of piety (2:183).”

-To achieve the lofty goal of self-purification, abstaining from physical and carnal needs such as eating, drinking, and intercourse is not sufficient.
-Islam emphasizes for Muslims observing the fast to abstain from moral vices too, such as lying, and any sin that pollutes the soul.
-Fasting in Islam is a powerful means to free us from bondage to psychic cravings, whims, and lust and to cleanse the spirit of the pollution of carnal sin, and the month of Ramadan provides this opportunity.
+To attain the lofty goal of self-purification, merely abstaining from physical needs such as food, drink, and intimacy is not enough.
+Islam teaches that those observing the fast must also refrain from moral vices such as lying and from sins that corrupt the soul.
+Fasting serves as a powerful discipline, freeing us from the bondage of desires, whims, and lusts, while cleansing the spirit from the stains of sin.
+The month of Ramadan provides the unique opportunity to engage in this holistic purification.